 With each purchase, Adrianna and her husband commit to performing one intentional act of kindness in their community.
-In the first few weeks since their launch, they have organized a garbage pick up event, completed yardwork for a senior, and done housework for a woman battling cancer.
+In the first few weeks since their launch, they organized a garbage pick-up event, completed yardwork for a senior, and done housework for a woman battling cancer.

 Their goal is to create a ripple of people paying it forward to foster a stronger sense of community.

 Adrianna started her business during the COVID-19 Pandemic after losing her job.
-Even with a Bachelors in business, she found the learning curve quite steep.
-Joining the Peer Mentoring program from Women’s Enterprise Centre in the Fall of 2020 was a game-changer for her and her business.
+Even with a Bachelors’s in business, she found the learning curve quite steep.
+Joining the Peer Mentoring program from WeBC in the Fall of 2020 was a game-changer for her and her business.

-Townships and Tales is well on its way to becoming the go-to place for Canadian to buy hand-made products from local makers while making the province a kinder place.
+Townships and Tales are well on their way to becoming the go-to place for Canadians to buy hand-made products from local makers while making the province a kinder place.

-My background is human resources and although I have always wanted my own business, I didn’t have a community of people who could support and guide me as I took my first steps down this path.
-I reached out to an advisor at WEC to find out what support they offered and was ultimately connected with a local mentorship group of amazing women.
+A. My background is in human resources and although I have always wanted my own business, I didn’t have a community of people who could support and guide me as I took my first steps down this path.
+I reached out to an advisor at WeBC to find out what support they offered and was ultimately connected with a local mentorship group of amazing women.